kestra-io/docs/content/blogs/2023-08-11-dataframes.md

 When writing pandas code, you need to be aware of the index.
 For instance, without adding ``as_index=False``, the result in this example would be a pandas Series rather than a DataFrame object, and saving the result to JSON would result in a list of values without matching product IDs.

-**What about SQL?** Pandas can execute SQL queries to load data from external databases using a SQLAlchemy connection.
-However, pandas doesn't provide a SQL interface to define data transformations — SQL is only limited to fetching data into a dataframe.
+**What about SQL?** You can [execute SQL queries](https://pandas.pydata.org/docs/reference/api/pandas.read_sql.html) to load data from external databases using [SQLAlchemy](https://docs.sqlalchemy.org/en/13/core/connections.html).
+However, pandas doesn't provide a SQL-based interface to manipulate and query data — SQL is only limited to fetching data into a dataframe.

 ---